federaspa/CNNs-for-image-classification/README.md

 ## Results

 There is not much difference between the frozen model and the fine-tuned model, most likely since we only fine-tune the last convolution.
-Nevertheless, the model has good performance, despite the vgg16-based feature extractor not being trained on our dataset.
+Nevertheless, both models have very good performance (around 98%), despite the vgg16-based feature extractor not being trained on our dataset or onl.
 This shows the power of transfer learning, which allows us to re-deploy pre-trained models, or part of them (in our case we only use the features part of vgg16), to reach satisfying performance without going through extensive and expensive training.

 # Conclusions